Schentrup-Software/Automatic-Stock-Trader/README.md

 Possible reward: :moneybag:

 Uses ML.Net to create a forecasting model using Singular Spectrum Analysis on the past days price movements.
-After the model is trained, we use to predict the nex minutes price.
+After the model is trained, we use to predict the next minutes price.
 If the prediction is the price will go up, we buy.
 If we predict the price will go down, we sell.
 This training and prediction happens every trading cycle.